 Canandaigua, N. Y. - The death of Charles C. Henderson, aged

-Chapel street, occurred Thursday under peculiar
+years, of Chapel street, occurred Thursday under peculiar

 circumstances.
 Shortly before he died he told his wife that he had